StencilFrame/autopilot/examples/demo.md

-# Very simple example
+# Demo runbook

-1. This is a step one
+1. This is a manual step one

-2. This is a step two
+2. This is a manual step two

     And this is additional information for step two

-3. This is a step three
+3. This is an automatic step three

     ```
-    echo "Hello, world!"
+    echo "This shell command will be executed automatically"
     ```

-4. This is a step four
+4. This is a manual step four

 The end.